thedefside/journey_to_valhalla/README.md

  - 5 New metals and 3 complete weapon sets for unfinished biomes
  - Elemental swords
  - Boss altars for Mistlands, Ashlands, and Deep North
- - 6 top tier armor sets
+ - 6 top tier armor sets each with special characteristics
  - Storm Wolves and Drakes that spawn during rain storms

 # Biomes